Mortgage Floor Clause? Arrangement Fee? Make a Claim!

 First of all you can fill in this template to send to your bank’s Customer Service Department.
 The bank has two months to answer and if the answer is not what you expect, or no answer is received, then the next step would be to take the case to court.

 Some courts have sentenced that banks have to return 100% of the amount charged, others have decided that the charges should be paid 50/50 by the bank and the mortgage holder.

 As an example, for a 150,000€ mortgage the charges amount to around 3000€, so it could be worth claiming.
 Once again if your Spanish is OK take a look at OCU, Facua and Arriaga, along with other lawyers and compare full costs for their services.

 How Long Will My Claim Take?

 Unfortunately it’s impossible to know.
-If special courts are set up then it would speed up the process, otherwise around 12 to 24 months should be expected.
+Special courts would speed up the process.
+Otherwise around 12 to 24 months should be expected.

 Local Taxes on Home Sale

 For too long local authorities across Spain have been getting richer by applying a percentage on the rateable value on the sale of all homes, regardless of whether the home was sold at a loss.